freepik-company/fc-py-inferia/README.md

 python app.py
 ```

-## Usage Guide: Inferia CLI
+## Usage Guide: Cogito CLI

-The **Inferia CLI** provides several commands to initialize, scaffold, and run your inference-based projects.
+The **Cogito CLI** provides several commands to initialize, scaffold, and run your inference-based projects.
 This guide explains the available commands and their options.

 ---